Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

 Let’s be real, Firefox is one of the best browsers to have.
 There are multiple reasons for this.
 From a privacy-based perspective, it is better than most browsers and offers security with enhanced customization.
 This one blocks trackers and scripts, cross-site cookie trackers, crypto-miners, and fingerprints.
 With the enhanced tracking protection mode, you won’t even have to manually set it up; it’ll automatically configure itself to protect you.
 It’s pretty fast too, user-friendly, and looks very neat and minimalistic.
 If you still have an issue with how it looks, don’t worry; you can customize it to your preferences.
 And this one still supports ad-blocking extensions, which is great.
-There are also a ton of great extensions, add-ons, and themes available on the Mozilla Store.
+There are also a ton of great extensions, add-ons, and themes available.

 Blue Mail

-Really, there aren’t many email apps that are more customizable than this one.
+There aren’t many email apps that are more customizable than this one.
 It does a lot of things right and very few things wrong.
 This is about as good as it gets without a price tag.
 There are some questions about its privacy policy; we recommend reading it if those things concern you.
 Here’s a list of more excellent email app options as well.

-Price: Free / In-app purchases ($2.49 – $104.99 per item)
+Price: Free / In-app purchases from $2.49

-Cookmate is arguably the best individual cookbook app on mobile.
+COOKmate is arguably the best individual cookbook app on mobile.
 A lot of people have a lot of dietary wants and needs, so the use of a personal cookbook app benefits a lot of people.
 This one is particularly nice to use.
 You can create custom recipes from scratch with instructions and an ingredient list.
 Additionally, you can import recipes from virtually any website.

 Credit Karma